 Let them tell it, they use this information “to provide you with a better experience”.
 C’mon, Son.
 We know why they want the data – To either figure out how to sell you more stuff, or to sell your data to make more money while the buyer of your data figures out how to sell you more stuff.

-If you’re not really feeling folks all up in your mobile data, deploying a VPN may just keep your data under lock and key.
+If you’re not really feeling folks all up in your mobile data, deploying one of these vpn canada applications may just keep your data under lock and key.

 What is a VPN?